ralphdp/Matrix-Code-Wall-Effect/README.md

 # Matrix Effect Animation

 A web-based Matrix effect animation that mimics the iconic green cascading code from the Matrix movie.
-The animation features random characters falling down the screen, with occasional red words appearing.
-The effect can be toggled on and off using a keyboard shortcut and adapts to window resizing.
+The animation features random characters falling down the screen.

 You can view the live demo [here](https://matrix.rdepaz.com/).